 However, the British Armed Forces has also worked to empower local civilian actors through 'Local Resilience Forums' (LRFs)-pre-COVID-19 emergency response structures in which military personnel are embedded in order to provide support to local councils planning for and coordinating in response to crisis.
-Establishing these inter-agency centres throughout the country is a requirement of the Civil Contingencies Act of 2004.
+The stablishing these inter-agency centres throughout the country is a requirement of the Civil Contingencies Act of 2004.
 When seconded to LRFs, military personnel have no authority to make decisions.
-Rather-as in the inclusive hierarchical coordination model that was partially exemplified in the Sierra Leone response-personnel provide guidance to these local inter-agency (and at times, civil-military) fora, so they are better able to plan for and respond to crisis (including COVID-19, but also flooding and other local emergencies).
+The inclusive hierarchical coordination model that was partially exemplified in the Sierra Leone response-personnel provide guidance to these local inter-agency (and at times, civil-military) fora, so they are better able to plan for and respond to crisis (including COVID-19, but also flooding and other local emergencies).
+The inclusive hierarchical coordination model that was partially exemplified in the Sierra Leone response-personnel provide guidance to these local inter-agency (and at times, civil-military) fora, so they are better able to plan for and respond to crisis (including COVID-19, but also flooding and other local emergencies).

 Recognising the breadth and depth of CMI in response to COVID-19 (in the UK and elsewhere) does not resolve CMRel issues or encourage the generalisability of the thesis' findings-if anything, it further evidences the inability to do so without reproach.
 What can be said, at least, is that the issue of CMRel in response to public health emergencies is highly pertinent, as its application is both extremely diverse and widespread.
-This, in turn, suggests the need for further consideration and research on the role and perception of military actors in response to public health emergencies.c
+This, in turn, suggests the need for further consideration and research on the role and perception of military actors in response to public health emergencies.^c considered later in the discussion.

-&lt;sup>c A preliminary attempt by STB to do so as related to COVID-19 specifically resulted in a manuscript titled Civil-Military Engagement in Public Health Emergencies: A Comparative Analysis of Domestic Responses to COVID-19.
+^c A preliminary attempt by STB to do so as related to COVID-19 specifically resulted in a manuscript titled Civil-Military Engagement in Public Health Emergencies: A Comparative Analysis of Domestic Responses to COVID-19.
 As of March, 2022, the manuscript has been drafted and is being prepared for submission to a peer-reviewed academic journal.
 The working paper is reproduced in Appendix B-1 (pages 245-245).
-Recommendations for further research are considered later in the discussion.
+Recommendations for further research are